If you’ve gotten a notice to quit or demand for possession, read Eviction: What is it and How Does it Start?

 Getting the Summons & Complaint

-Your landlord must have the summons and complaint served on you in one of the following ways:
+A copy of the summons and complaint and all attachments must be served on you by mail.
+In addition, you must also be served in one of the following ways:

 By having it given to you personally